mgismissing/consol/README.md

 ## Customizing the translator
 ### Changing the instructions
 Not every assembly language is the same.
-To customize the translator file go in the ```convert``` folder and edit ```dict.py```.
+To customize the translator edit ```dictionary.py```.
 You will find something similar to this:
 ``` python
 convert_dict = {
     "add": "ADDabc"
     "divide" : "DIVabc"
 }
 ```
 The keys (the first values) are the python functions, and the values (the strings after the keys) are the corresponding assembly instruction.
 Edit the values to change the output assembly file.
-For example if ```dict.py``` is like the one above and I write the code
+For example if ```dictionary.py``` is like the one above and I write the code
 ``` python
 add(1, 1, 0)
 ```